Engaging the supply chain

 Scope 2: indirect emissions

-Scope 2 emissions are indirect, but still within your control, such as the type of energy you use.
-Whilst you cannot directly control their emissions, you can choose to switch to a more renewable option, which would in turn reduce your carbon footprint.
+Scope 2 emissions are indirect and are associated with the energy you purchase.
+They’re still within your control, and you can take measures such as switching suppliers for your energy use.
+Whilst you cannot directly control Scope 2 emissions, you can choose to switch to a more renewable option, which would in turn reduce your carbon footprint.

 Property Development